motiv-labs/janus/README.md

 ## Installation

+> Note: All examples here and in the documentation will be using [HTTPie](https://httpie.org/) for simplicity.
+But all requests can easily be converted to `curl` if needed.

 ### Docker

 The simplest way of installing Janus is to run the docker image for it.
 You can check our [examples](/examples) folder and you can find some good examples.
 All you got to do is: